A temporary getaway - three monasteries in Austria

 St. Lambrecht Styria

-This is one of the most famous monasteries in Austria, which also accepts guests Melk Abbey in Lower Austria.
+Melk Abbey in Lower Austria is one of the most famous monasteries in Austria, which also accepts guests.
 Here you can stay in one of the guest rooms and take part in the daily services and prayer times.
 Guided tours through the impressive monastery complex and the baroque garden are also offered.

 If you like it a little more secluded, you should take a look at the St. Georgen Monastery on Lake Längsee in Carinthia.
 Here you can stay in simple rooms or even in the guest house of the monastery and relax in the idyllic landscape of Carinthia.
 A meditation room is also available.

-A break in the monastery not only offers a welcome change from everyday life, but also the opportunity to find yourself and recharge your batteries.
+A time out in the monastery not only offers a welcome change from everyday life, but also the opportunity to find yourself and recharge your batteries.

 Three monasteries in Austria - a temporary break

-We have three monasteries in Austria, which could not be more different, with Elena from Creativelena and Angelika from Wieder on a tour of the Styria and Mühlviertel in Upper Austria got to know.
+We visited three monasteries in Austria, which could not be more different, with Elena from Creativelena and Angelika from Wieder Unterwegs from Styria to the Mühlviertel in Upper Austria.
 Klösterreich, with whom we have already explored the monastery gardens in Lower Austria, had invited us to visit three monasteries.
 We hoped for a few days break in the silence behind the monastery walls.

 The three monasteries in Austria offered us that, but in different ways.
-Let yourself be kidnapped in three monasteries in Austria.
+Let yourself be transported to three monasteries in Austria.
 We visit

 • St. Lambrecht Abbey in Styria